ArcanaXIX/GhostTrickNGPlus/README.txt

-The "NG+ Mode" visual hack for Ghost Trick is release-ready.
-At this time, there is no patch uploaded here.
-One will be uploaded very shortly.
+The "NG+ Mode" visual hack for Ghost Trick is out.
+See the "release" directory!

 v1.0.0 constitutes:
   - Every single portrait sprite for Sissel, both ghost and human, has been replaced with the appropriate cat portrait.